 Over the course of your career, you’ll attend many business meetings that remind you of that axiom about “herding cats.”
-(Spoiler Alert: You can’t herd cats.)
+(You can’t herd cats.)

 This is sad, because it’s not hard to organize a successful business meeting if you’re willing to do a little extra work.

 That’s because meetings are public speaking scenarios — and they benefit from the same skill set you’ve been working hard to develop!

 To Run Effective Business Meetings, Be Willing to Take Charge

 As with any kind of public speaking, your attitude is everything.
 (Well, not quite everything; but your attitude is key to acing everything else!)